micahmelling/prod-app-workshop/readme.md

 (you can make something up, and Zappa will create it for you).

-We also have to adjust some default settings to deploy a project of this size on Lambda.
+We also have to adjust some default settings to deploy a project of this size on Lambda when using a zip archive to package our project (for simplicity, we are taking this route instead of using Docker).
 In zappa_settings.json in the repo, take note of the arguments for slim_handler and ephemeral_storage.
 Likewise, take note of the exclude list, where we can mark packages we do not need for the production deployment.
 Additionally, the exclude_glob list allows us to remove directories not needed for the production app; to note, random_forest_202411302023362858910600 is the ID of the model I opted to not deploy, so it is excluded.